 Describe the impact of climate-related risks and opportunities on the insurer’s business, strategy, and financial planning.

-In describing the impact of climate-related risks and opportunities on the insurer’s business, strategy, and financial planning, insurers should, at a minimum, address the following:
+In describing the impact of climate-related risks and opportunities on the insurer’s business, strategy, and financial planning, insurers should consider including the following:

 Discuss if and how the insurer provides products or services to support the low carbon transition or helps customers adapt to climate-related risk.